 CRU is a student organization charged with opening the channels of communication necessary for these deeper conversations surrounding both faith and social change.
 CRU regularly hosts activities and events that celebrate important festivals and holy days from many of the world’s prominent religions.
 Students who are a part of CRU will be able to help advise campus faith groups and religious and spiritual life interns on how to create inclusive spaces that aid in helping all persons feel welcomed.
 Under the direction of the campus chaplain and the director of faith and service, CRU empowers leaders to curate meaningful moments for spiritual empowerment, uplift, and affirmation.

 Baptist Collegiate Ministry (BCM), a faith group that Wesleyan students can enjoy and experience.
 BCM is not exclusively for students who identify as Baptist Christians.
 We welcome and appreciate students of diverse religious backgrounds.
 BCM’s mission is to foster friendship, help students discover what it means to be a follower of Christ, and serve others.
 BCM offers a safe space for students to discuss and share their own understanding of scripture through the weekly Bible study meetings.
-As we follow Wesleyan COVID-19 requirements, BCM small groups will meet every Friday either in person or on Zoom.
+BCM meets on Sundays at 4:00 pm and Tuesdays for lunch at 12:30 pm.

 Wesley exists to challenge, inspire, and equip young adults to deepen their relationships with Jesus by creating space for worship, teaching, sacred practices, hard questions, and community for all regardless of background, religious experience, or convictions.
 Those who participate find the safety to deconstruct, reconstruct, and grow their faith so they are more prepared to transform the world they encounter in Jesus’ name.
 Every Tuesday night, we gather at Centenary UMC at 7:40 pm for Wesley Worship, which is open to all college students in Macon.
 On Wesleyan’s campus, Lisett Cruz is hosting a family group on Wednesday nights at 7 pm where everyone is invited to bring their authentic self and grow in faith together.
 On Fridays, we meet up at 11 am for Community Group, where Wesley staff lead us in learning about God, sharing stories and songs, and tackling the questions we all ask in our faith journeys.
 We would love for you to come hang out!
 Join our Groupme at https://bit.ly/wesco_wesley_groupme to stay in the loop on details.
 Let’s show God’s love on campus!